Start

 CLI -> runner over SSH/rsync

-Direct mode needs local provider credentials (AWS SDK chain or HCLOUD_TOKEN).
-It has no central usage history and no brokered heartbeat.
-It is handy for diagnosing the broker itself, not for day-to-day work.
+Direct mode needs local provider credentials (for example the AWS SDK chain or a Hetzner token).
+It keeps no central usage history and no brokered heartbeat.
+It is useful for diagnosing the broker itself, and it is the only mode for the many direct-only adapters (sandbox runners, static SSH hosts, local containers, and the rest of the provider set).

 Authorization: Bearer <token>